Design Others Q&A

 (B) Explanation of Article

-If it might be difficult for an Examiner to understand a function of an article and/or how to use it, an “Explanation of Article” stating such a function, etc. would have to be given.
-For example, if a design relates to an article which has not yet been known, the above “Explanation of Article” would have to be given.
+If it would be difficult for an Examiner to understand a function of an article and/or how to use it, an “Explanation of Article” stating such a function, etc. may be required.
+For example, if a design relates to an article which has not yet been known, submission of the above “Explanation of Article” may be necessary.

 (C) The number of designs to be included in a (single) design application